leoraclet/nixos-config/README.md

 upower --enumerate
 ```

-Then to show unformation on the battery (for example)
+Then to show information on the battery (for example)

 ```bash
 upower -i (upower --enumerate | grep battery)